What To Do If Your Dog Gets Skunked

 (Be aware – This mixture should never be mixed and stored in advance as it is volatile and could explode if left in a closed bottle or container.)

 After you’ve mixed all of the ingredients together, put on a pair of rubber gloves and rub your dog’s coat thoroughly with the solution, being extra careful to avoid the eyes.
 The sooner you are able to do this following the skunking, the better.
 Once you’ve rubbed the mixture throughout your dog’s coat, rinse it out quickly and completely.
-Follow up with a thorough shampoo and rinse off.
+Follow up with your regular dog grooming routine and tools, giving your dog a thorough shampoo, rinse off, dry, and brush.
 If it was a truly close encounter and your dog got the full dose of skunk spray, you may need to rinse and repeat.

 The final steps – enjoy the sweet-smelling reunion and revel in the joy of actually wanting to be near your best friend for the first time since your malodorous adventure began.